Coding for Positive Rate in the Source Model Key Agreement Problem: Main Results

 Let $\epsilon_{1}$ be the minimum value of all possible paths and $\epsilon_{2}$ be the minimum value of all possible paths of length at most four.
 In particular, we have

 \end{definition}

-\begin{example} \normalfont Suppose that $X$ and $Y$ are binary with a joint probability distribution $p_{XY}(x,y)$.
-Then paths of length two are assigned the value $1$.
+\begin{example} \normalfont Suppose that $X$ and $Y$ are binary with a joint pmf $p_{XY}$.
+Then paths of length two are of the form $(x_1, y_1)$ for some $x_1,y_1\in\{0,1\}$, and, by definition, are assigned the value $1$.
 Because the $x_i$'s and $y_i$'s are distinct in a path, paths of length more than four do not exist.
 There are multiple paths of length four.
 For instance, $(x_1=0, y_1=1, x_2=1, y_2=0)$ is assigned the value

 and $(x_1=0, y_1=0, x_2=1, y_2=1)$ is assigned the value

 All other paths have one of the above two values and therefore